Climate change Iceland

 The picturesque Snæfellsjökull ice cap is the only ice cap that can be seen from Reykjavík.
 It has persisted for many centuries, at least since Iceland was settled in the ninth century AD, but recent measurements show that the ice cap, which has an average thickness of less than 50 m, thinned by approximately 13 m in the last decade.
 At the current rate of thinning it will disappear within the century (2).

 Modeling of the Langjökull and Hofsjökull ice caps and the southern part of the Vatnajökull ice cap in Iceland reveals that these glaciers may essentially disappear over the next 100-200 years.
 Runoff from these glaciers is projected to increase by about 30% with respect to present runoff by 2030.
 The peak runoff is expected to occur in the latter part of the 21st century (2).
+Glacier models indicate that the glaciers at the southern Vatnajökull ice cap could lose around 25% of their current volume within the next 50 years (9).

 Changes in the Arctic